Services for Faculty

 Faculty Writing Place

-The Faculty Writing Place, jointly developed by the Office of Faculty Development and the UMass Amherst Libraries, is located in Room 1602 of the Du Bois Library.
+The Faculty Writing Place, jointly developed by the Center for Teaching & Faculty Development and the UMass Amherst Libraries, is located in Room 1602 of the Du Bois Library.
 It is a large, quiet office equipped with tables and comfortable chairs, live internet jacks with cables, a computer, printer, dry erase board, reference books, wireless, and writing supplies.
-Current and retired faculty are welcome.
-Check out a Faculty Writing Space key with a UCard at the Circulation Services Desk on the Lower Level of the Du Bois Library.
-Key is available whenever the Circulation Office is open.
+Current and retired UMass Amherst faculty, UMass Amherst visiting scholars and 5C faculty are welcome.
+Access to this room is provided via a UCard swipe system.
+To have your UCard programmed for access, bring it to the Circulation Services Desk on the Lower Level of the Du Bois Library, Mon-Fri 8:30 AM-4:30 PM.
+UCards can be programmed for a full academic year; cards will need to be reprogrammed at the beginning of each new fall semester.

 Proxy Library Cards for Research Assistants